 Attend a Library online training session as part of your University induction

-The library’s training sessions will introduce you to the OU Library, show you how to use online resources effectively, and help with finding resources.
-Training sessions run periodically and cover topics such as "Reference management tools - an Introduction", "Smarter searching with library databases" and "Using Library Search for your assignment".
+The Library’s training sessions will introduce you to the OU library, show you how to use online resources effectively, and help with finding resources.
+The Library offers a number of training sessions and events that run periodically and cover topics such as "Reference management tools - an Introduction" and "Smarter searching with library databases".

 Attend training workshops offered by the Library Research Support Team